genepattern/tfsites.loadGenome/docs/v1/index.md

 ## Methodology

-The Python tool `SeqIO` is used to convert the genome (in .fasta format) into a Pythonic dictionary.
+The tool `SeqIO` is used to convert the genome (in .fasta format) into a Pythonic dictionary.
 In the dictionary, each chromosome is mapped to its DNA sequence.
 This dictionary can then be stored as a pickled file.

 ## Parameters